 - Milk prices have declined from 25.01ppl since January 1996 to 20.72ppl in June 1997 (down 17%).

 Over the past year, Sterling has appreciated by some 20% against the Ecu and some 30% against the DM.

-The National Farmers Union (NFU) claims that this has reduced the UKs agricultural output by £1.8 billion or 10% compared to 1996.
-The union has appealed to the Government to seek a green pound compensation package from the European Union Commission.
-The EC has granted currency compensation packages to eight other EU-member states in the past, whose farmers have suffered at the hands of currency fluctuations.
+The NFU has appealed to the Government to seek a green pound compensation package from the European Union Commission.
+The EC has in the past granted currency compensation packages to eight other EU member states, whose farmers have suffered at the hands of currency fluctuations.

 “Todays revaluation of the green pound, increases the size of the compensation package for the UK, using EC methodology, to some £930m over a three-year period,” according to a statement put out by the NFU.